TheAEkpo/AEkportfolio/README.md

 # AEkportfolio - Data Science Portfolio

 Welcome to my portfolio!
-I'm **Agnes Ekpo**, a versatile Data Scientist with a strong foundation in data science techniques, problem-solving, and storytelling with data.
+I'm a versatile Data Scientist with a strong foundation in data science techniques, problem-solving, and storytelling with data.

 I enjoy working on projects across various domains, from predictive modeling and data visualization to natural language processing and big data analytics.
 My goal is to showcase a diverse set of skills while tackling real-world challenges with data-driven solutions.